 More often than I would like to admit, I hesitate to enter the kitchen for the fear of dealing with the aftermath – cleaning the dishes, floor, oven etc..This week was particularly long (traveled for the first time for work) and when I came back from work on Friday, I noticed that my daughter was lying in wait armed with a couple of over ripened bananas and I knew exactly what she had in mind – Banana bread.

 While cooking was the last thing in my mind, the idea of warm Banana bread was enticing along with with the fact that it was a great opportunity to connect with my munchkin after almost a week.
 The recipe I followed has been adapted from the blog – Simply Recipes and is easy, straight forward and you can’t wrong unless your baking soda is more than 6 months old.
-The end result was a moist, mildly sweet Banana bread that you can had as breakfast, an after school snack or warmed up and served with some vanilla ice-cream for dessert.
+The end result was a moist, mildly sweet Banana bread that you can have as breakfast, an after school snack or warmed up and served with some vanilla ice-cream for dessert.

 - 1 1/2 cups multipurpose flour